sinclairzx81/typebox/readme.md

 //--------------------------------------------------------------------------------------------
 //
-// ...you can construct a JSON schema representation of this type in the following way...
+// ...you can express this type in the following way.
 //
 //--------------------------------------------------------------------------------------------